-ISSUE 4 (corrected version) February 2019
+ISSUE 5 (updated version) August 2024

 DISCLAIMER

 This document is intended for information only and sets out the elements of data structure and standard coding for the reporting of transport events.
 The information, specifications, methods and recommendations contained in these guidelines are provided in good faith and are believed to be accurate and reliable, but may well be incomplete and/or not applicable to all conditions or situations that may exist or occur.